matthewcocco/blog/_posts/2015-08-08-saarbruecken.md

 tags: travel cbyx home germany
 ---

+**I made it!**

-Well, I made it - I'm going to be in Saarbrücken, in the heart of Saarland, which is a Bundesland (state) of Germany on the Germany-France border.
+I'm going to be in Saarbrücken, in the heart of Saarland, which is a Bundesland (state) of Germany on the Germany-France border.
 Paris is about two hours away by train.

 Where's Saarbruecken?

-Well, it's in Saarland (in Germany).
+In the state of Saarland, which is in southwestern Germany.
 ![Map of Germany, focused on Saarbruecken][map-deu-saar]

 Within Saarland, it's here: